How to Handle a Jicama

 Hard and misshapen with a rough brown skin, jicama looks as much like a rock as it does a vegetable.
 But you’ve never enjoyed a stone as juicy and delicious as this underappreciated tuber.
 While it lacks the allure of a blushing peach or a tomato about to burst its skin, when it comes to flavor, jicama can go head to head with any produce in the market.

-Popular in Latin America, jicama is typically enjoyed raw, tossed with lime and spices, like our Taco Seasoning.
+Popular in Latin America, jicama is typically enjoyed raw, tossed with lime and spices.
 We serve it that way with our Spicy Chipotle Turkey Chili with Jicama-Radish Salad.
 Tackling one for the first time can be an intimidating task, but with a sharp knife and a steady hand, it’s easier than you think.

 Trim the root and stem ends from the jicama.